opentok/opentok-react-native/README.md

    bundle exec pod install
    ```

-2. **For React Native versions prior to 0.60**:

-   * Add this to your Podfile:

-     ```
-     target '<YourProjectName>' do
-         # Pods for <YourProject>
-         pod 'VonageClientSDKVideo', '2.31'
-     end
-     ```

-   * Run `react-native link @vonage/client-sdk-video-react-native`.

-   These steps are not necessary in React Native version 0.60 and later.

-3. Ensure you have enabled both camera and microphone usage by adding the following entries to the `Info.plist` file:
+2. Ensure you have enabled both camera and microphone usage by adding the following entries to the `Info.plist` file:

    ```
    <key>NSCameraUsageDescription</key>